Facilities

 In Mini Macks, we have themed reading areas and cosy corners.
 Should children wish to nap, mats will provide a comfortable sleep solution.

-Low level tables and chairs are used and children sit together in small groups, with a staff member, to eat.
+Low level tables and chairs are used and children sit together with a staff member, to eat.
 They are encouraged to help set up for snack times and mealtimes and serve/feed themselves as much as possible.
 Menus are communicated with parents and staff in advance.
 Children are encouraged to help clear up at the end of mealtimes.
 Input into menus is invited, and there is further exploration into food and where it comes from.

 Outdoor Area